Nicola-Bdewi/CSV2LATEX/README.md

 # CSV2LATEX
-This program converts a CSV file into Latex file.
+This program converts a CSV file into a Latex file.

 CSV files included for testing.